Run Time Type Information (RTTI) and typeid()

 That's not a dragon

-The main advantage dynamic_cast() has over typeid() comparison is that it returns a pointer, which is useful if we need to perform any follow-up operations if the object did indeed have the type we were testing for.
+The main advantage of dynamic_cast() over typeid() comparison is that it returns a pointer, which is useful for performing follow-up operations if the object indeed has the type we're testing for.

 For example, if we wanted to access any Dragon class members, we’d still want to use dynamic_cast() here.